eCubed/DevNotes/2019-06-08-06-templating-passing-templates-via-input.md

 # Angular Templating - Passing Templates Via Input

-Before we head out to explore the capability of giving the implementor full control of the component's layout, we'll need to explore another way that our components receive templates.
+We'll need to explore another way that our components receive templates.
 Right now, we would plop our component's markup on a host component (statically), and explicitly specify templates between our component's markup tags.
 As a review, these templates we provide between our component's markup tags are considered content children.
-We mark
+We mark `TemplateRef`s with the `@ContentChild` decorator to let our component know to expect statically-placed
-`TemplateRef`s with the `@ContentChild` decorator to let our component know to expect statically-placed `<ng-template>` tags inside our component's markup.
+`<ng-template>` tags inside our component's markup.

 Specifying template content children is suitable if we already know *at design time* what the exact templates will be.
 There will be times, though, that we wouldn't know what templates to specify for our component's content children.
 What if there is some logic in the hosting component that would need to decide which templates to "feed" to our templated component?
 What if our host component *itself* were dynamically instantiated, and during its instantiation, we would specify from somewhere templates that we would need to pass to our templated component?
 We can certainly pass `TemplateRefs` around, however, we *cannot* receive unknown templates via content children.
-They're actually just like any object in JS.

 In this article, we will be continuing work on our Panel component.

 # @Input of Type TemplateRef
-Well just say this straight up - yes, we can pass template refs with `@Input`: `@Input('some-template') someTemplateFromInput: TemplateRef<any>;`.
+Well just say this straight up - yes, we can pass template refs with `@Input`: `@Input('some-template') someTemplateInput: TemplateRef<any>;`.
-By convention, we would suffix `-FromInput` because we *also* want to retain the `@ContentChild` version of our template as we already have it.
+By convention, we would suffix `-Input` because we *also* want to retain the `@ContentChild` version of our template.
 So, for our case, we should add an `@Input()` for each of the heading and content templates:

 ```javascript